FredKSchott/esm-hmr/README.md

 ## Spec Details

-Note: We are still fleshing this spec out, and this section is still under development.
+Note: We are still fleshing this out, and this section is still under development.

 Our first goal is to document Snowpack's current browser-native HMR implementation for a first-round of feedback.
 Our second goal is to expand this spec to support Preact's Prefresh, React's Fast Reload, and more framework-specific HMR implementations.